anoop7384/react-portfolio/README.md

 ## Screenshots

-Here are some screenshots of the Social Networking Website to give you a glimpse of its various pages and features.
+Here are some screenshots of the Weather Website to give you a glimpse of its various pages and features.

 ## Search Page
 ![Search Page](screenshots/search_page.png)

 ## Weather Page
 ![Weather Page](screenshots/weather_page.png)

+These screenshots provide an overview of the website's design and user interface.

 ## Features